GetsuDer/scheme_prac/README.md

 # scheme_prac
-Files from homework for scheme practicum, 7 term
+Files from homework for scheme practicum, 7 term.
 I have some troubles with understanding functional paradigm, so code here may be (will be) horrible.